“I want to solve the mysteries which have yet to be discovered.”

-Aiming to be the best in the world in the international space race.
+Aiming to be the best in the world for the international space race.

-Professor in the Graduate School of Engineering, Department of Aerospace Engineering, the Space Robotics Lab at Tohoku University.
+Professor in the Graduate School of Engineering, Department of Aerospace Engineering, Space Technology Lab, and Space Exploration at Tohoku University.

 Professor Kazuya Yoshida